 Smithville is a tiny town located in the state of Mississippi.
 With a population of 512 people and just one neighborhood, Smithville is the 210th largest community in Mississippi.

-When you are in Smithville, you'll notice that it is more blue-collar than most other communities in America.
-35.43% of Smithville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Smithville is a blue-collar town, with 35.43% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Smithville is a town of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Smithville who work in law enforcement and fire fighting (23.23%), office and administrative support (12.60%), and sales jobs (8.66%).

 The per capita income in Smithville in 2022 was $19,963, which is lower middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $79,852 for a family of four.
 However, Smithville contains both very wealthy and poor people as well.